 3 – Finding the right house.

 Do you want to (re)build a modern house, farm, or rather something fancy like a Victorian-style house, or what about a Tudor-style house?
-Each person has its own preference when it comes to style.
+Each person has their own preference when it comes to style.
 Of course, you can adjust everything to your taste, but doing that makes one house cheaper and easier than the other.

 So, take a look at the shape and style of the house.
-If there are less fixed elements then it is easier to make it to your own taste.
+If there are fewer fixed elements then it is easier to make it to your own taste.
 Also, think about what you want in the dollhouse: a kitchen, a living room ànd a bathroom ànd a nursery ànd a maid’s room may not all fit in a small cottage …

 Think about the size of the rooms themselves as well.
 Because if for example, you would like to put a sofa + dinner table and chairs in one room, there might not be enough room for all of it!